parmstro/rhis-builder-satellite/README.md

 - configure discovery and discovery rules for bare metal
 - configure global parameters
 - configure all satellite settings
+- configure user roles, groups and users, internal and external

 The rhisam configuration defaults are included in the hostvars directory for satellite.example.ca We have set this up so that you can keep the rhisam configurations and add your own configuration through *config_name*_user, see below.